scipy/scipy/doc/source/tutorial/stats/probability_distributions.rst

 the one we observed.
 Our statistic value is not very high; in fact, there is a 40.9% chance that the statistic would be higher than 12.466 if we were to draw a sample of the same size from the discrete distribution defined by ``p2``.
-Therefore, the test does not provide evidence that the sample was drawn from our norm-discrete distribution.
+Therefore, the test provides little evidence against the null hypothesis that the sample was drawn from our norm-discrete distribution.